 Ankle Replacement to Treat Arthritis

-Spencer Niemann, DPM, FACFAS, a podiatrist board certified in foot surgery as well as rear foot and ankle reconstruction, is on staff at Banner Good Samaritan Medical Center.
+Spencer Niemann, DPM, FACFAS, a podiatrist board certified in foot surgery as well as rear foot and ankle reconstruction, is on staff at Banner – University Medical Center Phoenix.
 His office can be reached at (602) 264-1031.

 Question: Is it true that an ankle replacement can cure arthritis pain like a knee or hip replacement?